 You can’t promise users an enhanced CX if agents don’t practice the fundamentals – respect and empathy.
 While the latter is harder to master, respect should be a given.

 Make sure your agents are aware that any personal feelings or beliefs have no place in a customer-oriented company.
-Every customer, no matter their gender, race, religion has to be treated with the same amount of respect and agents must put all the effort into generating customer satisfaction.
+Every customer, no matter their gender, race, or religion has to be treated with the same amount of respect, and agents must put all the effort into generating customer satisfaction.

 Nobody contacts a call center just because they want to share the latest gossip.
 All the customers have a complaint.
 Some need to fix a simple issue so they approach the problem with more calm and are usually able to explain what they need.
 A straightforward job for an agent.

 However, some customers have a harder time explaining what they want.
-What they want to fix, what they want to buy, what they want to change.
+What they want to fix, what they want to buy, and what they want to change.
 A sensitive agent knows how to listen to more than just words.
-They know how to ask questions to clarify the problem, to read emotions and slowly nudge their customer in a better, calmer head space.
+They know how to ask questions to clarify the problem, read emotions, and slowly nudge their customer into a better, calmer headspace.
 And most importantly they know how to reassure the customer that they’re actively trying to solve the problem, not playing a game while idly listening to someone complain.